brianyang/Front-end-Developer-Interview-Questions/README.md

   * What is an example of an immutable object in JavaScript?
   * What are the pros and cons of immutability?
   * How can you achieve immutability in your own code?
+* Explain the difference between map() and reduce()
+* What is the difference between ES6, ES.next, and ES6 Harmony?

 #### Testing Questions: